-9.1 Officers are keen to support the sensitive restoration of the former Farmhouse Tavern and the associated motel, which have been empty for over 5 years.
+- 9.1 Officers are keen to support the sensitive restoration of the former Farmhouse Tavern and the associated motel, which have been empty for over 5 years.
 The proposed scheme would enable the sensitive restoration of the Tavern, and whilst there would be some harm, the internal works would allow the restoration of the building back to its original use (albeit sub-divided).
 There is some harm to the setting of the building by virtue of the location of Unit 6 but this is considered to be less than substantial harm and the benefits associated with the scheme by bringing the Listed building back into use and the provision of new homes weighs strongly in the proposal's favour.
-It is worthy of note that none of the historic environment consultees raise an objection to the scheme.

-- 9.2 The Tavern and motel rooms once served a valuable community asset and to date no compelling evidence has been provided by the applicant to suggest that since the property was purchased in February 2015 that any further marketing has been carried out in accordance with Policy DM49.
+It is worthy of note that none of the historic environment consultees raise an objection to the scheme. - 9.2 The Tavern and motel rooms once served a valuable community asset and to date no compelling evidence has been provided by the applicant to suggest that since the property was purchased in February 2015 that any further marketing has been carried out in accordance with Policy DM49.
 This element weighs against the proposal, though Officers are mindful of the benefits associated with bringing this building back into a sustainable long term use, coupled with the urban location, which has bus stops, a cycleway, a supermarket and a restaurant within very close proximity of the site.
 From a nature conservation perspective it is considered that both the impacts on trees and protected species can be overcome by conditions and issues associated with drainage and highways can also be handled by means of planning condition.
-Electric vehicle charging points together with the provision for cycle storage will ensure that future occupiers have the opportunity to travel by sustainable modes of transportation. - 9.3 The Local Planning Authority is unable to demonstrate a five year housing land supply and Paragraph 14 of the NPPF states that where relevant policies are out of date planning permission should be granted unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the policies in the NPPF as a whole.
-There is some limited harm caused to the setting of the Listed building, and the applicant has failed to supply the evidence to demonstrate that the building could not have an alternative use, but taking into consideration the sustainable nature of the site, it is considered that in the balancing exercise bringing the building back into a viable use weighs heavily in support of this proposal and it is recommended to Members to support this scheme subject to agreement over an appropriate affordable housing contribution.
+Electric vehicle charging points together with the provision for cycle storage will ensure that future occupiers have the opportunity to travel by sustainable modes of transportation. - 9.3 The Local Planning Authority can demonstrate a five year housing land supply, but the tilted balance is engaged, given housing policies are considered out of date.
+Local Planning Authorities should look to support schemes unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the policies in the NPPF as a whole.
+There is some limited harm caused to the setting of the Listed building, and the applicant has failed to supply the evidence to demonstrate that the building could not have an alternative use, but taking into consideration the sustainable nature of the site, it is considered that in the balancing exercise bringing the building back into a viable use weighs heavily in support of this proposal.
+Whilst there was a commitment by the applicant to provide an affordable housing commuted sum in advance of the May 2018 Planning Committee, no progress has been made by the applicant apart from appointing a solicitor.
+Given the time that has elapsed since the Planning Committee in May 2018 Officers have to determine applications in a timely manner and therefore given the lack of progress from the applicant the scheme is recommended for refusal.